absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 ## Create a controller

-To create a controller in your application, a simple command create the necessary scaffold of a controller that inherits from your base controller.
+To create a controller in your application, a simple command creates the necessary scaffold of a controller that inherits from your base controller.

 ```bash
 node ioc make:controller MyController